Alternative versions of Superman: Post-Crisis: 1986–present

 The single-Earth continuity retained the dichotomy of a good and evil Superman by introducing an alternate version of Superman's Earth-Three double, Ultraman in the Antimatter Universe surviving the Crisis, as presented in JLA: Earth 2.
 Alternative Supermen were also depicted using literary devices such as time travel and "Hypertime".
-The subsequent sequel to Crisis, titled Infinite Crisis, would see a brief return of the Golden Age Superman, Kal-L as well as the teenage Superman of a world without heroes, who survived the original Crisis.
+The subsequent sequel to Crisis, titled Infinite Crisis, saw the return of the Golden Age Superman, Kal-L as well as Superboy-Prime.
 The modern take on the Superman Blue/Red was a controversial storyline in which Superman develops energy-based powers while losing his original powers, and acquires a corresponding new costume.
 He eventually splits into two versions of the energy-Superman, known as Superman Red and Superman Blue, before the two Supermen manage to find a way to work together and merge back into one entity.

-Due to the events of Infinite Crisis, as revealed in the subsequent weekly series 52, a new multiverse consisting of 52 alternative Earths was created, with most worlds featuring new alternative depictions of Superman.
+Due to the events of Infinite Crisis, a new multiverse consisting of 52 alternative Earths was created, with most worlds featuring new alternative depictions of Superman.
 This backstory was kept intact for over a decade until it was revised in Superman: Birthright (2003) by Mark Waid, and then further modified following the events of Infinite Crisis (2006), with the essence of the changes being elaborated on in the subsequent "Superman: Secret Origin" six-issue story arc written by Geoff Johns (debuted September 2009).
 Many of the Silver Age elements of Superman's biography (such as his meeting Lex Luthor at a younger age and his teenage membership as Superboy in the Legion of Super-Heroes) that were removed in The Man of Steel were restored in these continuity changes.
 Nonetheless, many of the elements added in the Man of Steel revamp remain in place.
 This version finally returns in the Convergence (2015) crossover where he and Lois have a son named Jon.
 Later the three of them travel back in time to the original Crisis on Infinite Earths (1985) to avert the collapse of the original Multiverse.